 Why are people talking so much about Mycoplasma

-Like its cousin Ureaplasma, Mycoplasma has long been included on PCR-based tests for STIs.
-Because they are included in STI panels, it sometimes leads to the assumption that all Mycoplasma (rather than just M. genitalium) are STIs, but the science doesn’t back that up
+Like its cousin Ureaplasma, Mycoplasma has long been included in PCR-based tests for sexually transmitted infections.
+Because they are included in STI panels, it sometimes leads to the assumption that all Mycoplasma (rather than just Mycoplasma genitalium) are sexually transmitted infections, but the science doesn’t back that up

 Sadly, this is not the only problem with diagnostic tests for urogenital health.
 Existing tests simply don’t look at the whole picture.
 So instead doctors and patients are left with making the best guess possible given the information provided.
 And if that information is flawed or biased, then the conclusions will be flawed or biased as well.